Super-stability in the Student-Project Allocation Problem with Ties: Empirical Evaluation

 \subsection{Datasets}

-For datasets, there are clearly several parameters that can be varied, such as the number of students, projects and lecturers; the lengths of the students' preference lists as well as a measure of the density of ties present in the preference lists.
+When generating random datasets, there are clearly several parameters that can be varied, such as the number of students, projects and lecturers; the lengths of the students' preference lists as well as a measure of the density of ties present in the preference lists.
 We denote by $t_d$, the measure of the density of ties present in the preference lists.
 In each student's preference list, the tie density $t_{d_s} \; (0 \leq t_{d_s} \leq 1)$ is the probability that some project is tied to its successor.
 The tie density $t_{d_l}$ in each lecturer's preference list is defined similarly.
-At $t_{d_s} = t_{d_l} = 1$, each preference lists would be contained in a single tie while at $t_{d_s} = t_{d_l} = 0$, no tie would exist in the preference lists, thus reducing the problem to an instance of { SPA}.
+At $t_{d_s} = t_{d_l} = 1$, each preference list comprises a single tie while at $t_{d_s} = t_{d_l} = 0$, no tie would exist in the preference lists, thus reducing the problem to an instance of {\sc spa-s}.